dolphjs/website/docs/guide/why.md

 # Why

 There are several pretty decent Node.js frameworks out there, and you might be wondering: why should I use this one?
-Apparently, dolph.js has it's uniqueness which includes:
+Apparently, dolph has it's uniqueness which includes:

 - Enforcing code styles and implementation which improves efficiency of codes.
 - Enforcing code styles and implementation which tries to maintain a clean codebase.